-It’s about that time of year, that many of us who live in the chilly Canadian or Northern U.S. regions, get the urge to escape the winter blues and bathe in the warm Florida sunshine.
+It’s about that time of year that many of us who live in the cold Canadian or Northern U.S. regions get the urge to escape the winter blues and bathe in the warm Florida sunshine.
 Just thinking about relaxing on sandy beaches, a family adventure in the theme parks, embarking on a cruise ship to the Caribbean islands, hitting the golf courses or March Break celebrations in Florida is enough to make you smile.

-Why is driving to Florida an affordable option?
+Why is driving to Florida from Ontario an affordable option?

 U.S. gasoline prices have taken a plunge where it’s less than 70 cents (Canadian) per litre in many US states.
 It’s been awhile since we have seen such affordable gas prices and you should consider driving instead of flying.

-Just for reference, a driving trip Toronto to Florida will take around 20-24 hours of driving time.
+When it comes to planning a road trip from Toronto to Florida, I suggest you allow around 20-24 hours of driving time.
 Your time will vary depending on the number of stops, delays and your destination.

-During Christmas, we completed a leisurely 2-week road trip from Toronto to Miami, Florida.
-Along the way, we had fabulous sunny weather and we stopped at a number of Florida tourist areas in St. Augustine, Melbourne, Ft.
-Lauderdale and Miami.
-Florida has something for everyone, wonderful historical sites, beaches, nature, sports and urban activities.
+During Christmas, we completed a leisurely 2-week Toronto to Florida road trip ending in Miami.
+Along the way, we had fabulous sunny weather, and we stopped at a number of Florida tourist areas in St. Augustine, Melbourne, and Ft.
+Lauderdale.
+Florida has something for everyone, fantastic historical sites, beaches, nature, sports and urban activities.

 We drove round-trip, in a mid-size 4-cylinder car, to Florida using approx. C$280 in gas.
 When combined with 2-nights of hotel and food, our total expenses came to about C$500 to drive down and tour around Florida by car.
 That’s per car not per person.
-Driving with a family of 4?
+Driving from Toronto to Florida with a family of 4?
 Keep reading….

-When you compare flight costs of C$2500-3500 vs. $500.00 to drive to Florida for a family of 4 you can easily make a driving trip into an affordable vacation and help offset our low Canadian dollar.
+When you compare flight costs of C$2500-3500 vs $500.00 to drive to Florida from Toronto for a family of 4, you can easily make a driving trip into an affordable vacation and help offset our low Canadian dollar.

 Further, driving also gives you the freedom of adventure.
-It gives you the time to visit beautiful scenic and historical areas, meet friendly locals and for me power shopping at the outlets malls along the interstates.
+There are so many fabulous places to stop on the way to Florida from Toronto.
+A roadtrip to Florida allows you to visit beautiful scenic and historical areas, meet friendly locals and for me, power shopping at the outlet malls along the interstates.

-Over the past 20 years we’ve completed many road trips to Florida and as a result, we’ve learned that you need to be aware of weather conditions, learning about the U.S. Interstate highways, driving times and finding places to eat or sleep.
-A true sign that we are “Road Warriors”?
-We can proudly navigate our way along the Interstate highways to Florida without paper maps or digital devices!
+Over the past 20 years we’ve completed many road trips to Florida, and as a result, we’ve learned that you need to be aware of weather conditions, learning about the U.S. Interstate highways, driving times and finding places to eat or sleep.
+A real sign that we are “Road Warriors”?
+We can proudly navigate our way along the Interstate highways traveling to Florida by car without paper maps or digital devices!

 Driving Time versus Flying Time

-Friends and family often comment about the long drive time needed to get to Florida.
-We have found that driving round trip to Florida only adds 2 days to our entire trip.
+Friends and family often comment on the long drive time needed to complete a Florida drive.
+We have found that driving round trip to Florida only adds two days to our entire trip.

-It’s important to realize that flight travel is not simply about the flying time.
-You may need to wake up early, time is required to get to the airport, perhaps park your car, check in about 2.5 hours before the flight, sometimes add in a connecting flight, border security, gather your luggage and get a car rental.
-When flying we’ve found that from the time we wake up to the time we arrive into Florida, it can take up to 12 hours or longer with delays.
+It’s important to realise that flight travel is not merely about the flying time.
+You may need to wake up early allowing the extra time required to get to the airport, perhaps park your car, check in about 2.5 hours before the flight, sometimes add a connecting flight, border security, gather your luggage and get a car rental.
+When flying we’ve found that from the time we wake up to the time we arrive in Florida, it can take up to 12 hours or longer with delays.

-You can drive for about 12 hours during the first day and arrive into sunny Florida by the second day.
+You can drive for about 12 hours during the first day and arrive in sunny Florida by the second day.
 Many first time drivers who have completed the road trip to Florida have commented that the drive was a pleasant experience.
-But you have to be realistic with your comfort zone because a daily 12 hours car ride may not agree with everyone.
+But you have to be realistic with your comfort zone because a daily 12-hour car ride may not agree with everyone.

 How to Tips for a Successful Road Trip to Florida